oittaa/uuid6-python/README.md

 - `subsec_b`: 8 bits allocated to sub-second precision values
 - `rand`: The remaining 54 bits are filled with pseudo-random data

  20 extra bits dedicated to sub-second precision provide nanosecond resolution.
-The `unixts` and `subsec` fields guarantee the order of UUIDs generated within the same nanosecond by monotonically incrementing the timer.
+The `unix_ts` and `subsec` fields guarantee the order of UUIDs generated within the same nanosecond by monotonically incrementing the timer.

 ## Performance